 First Off - Get Rid of The Small Fishbowl!

 The first item on your agenda should be to get rid of that dreaded small goldfish bowl.
 A goldfish bowl may be fine for animated goldfish in cartoons, but for the real life goldfish, the bowl is a death sentence!
-What you need is a 5 or 10 gallon tank that will meet your goldies' specific requirements.
+What you need is at least a 10-gallon tank that will meet your goldies' specific requirements.

 Fishbowls = Unhealthy Homes